Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/series-data-subsets.md

 Series are subsets of your complete Project dataset.
 You can generate them by **filtering** your dataset based on your **Project Questions**.

 ::: tip Tip
 You start out with the **Whole Dataset** selected.
-When you have filtered your dataset, it will be restored, the next time you load your Project data.
+When you have filtered your dataset it will be restored the next time you load your Project data.
 :::

 ## Add a Series